ralyodio/bmr/README.md

 ### Development Status

-Bmr is in active development, however there is no public package release yet.
+Bmr is in active development, however there is no official package release yet.
 Feel free to download, build and take a look as it progresses.

 ### Installation